 - Enlist the aid of my district missions president and district NMI

 council when I need information, inspiration, or advice.
 I will strive to be a "team player" on my

 - Pass along exciting missions news from my church to area and denominational church

 - Prepare for missions council meetings with an eye to effective reporting and input, vision casting, team-building, planning,

 and implementation [ starting a council meeting ]

 - Hold missions council members accountable for their

 - Provide ongoing training to council members, giving them written job descriptions and

-providing resources materials including examples of what has been successful.
+furnishing resource materials, including examples of what has been successful elsewhere.